gardener/documentation/website/documentation/getting-started/observability/_index.md

 In order to access the Gardener provided dashboards, open the `Plutono` link provided in the Gardener dashboard and use the username and password provided next to it.

-The password you can use to log into them is provided below.
+The password you can use to log in can be retrieved as shown in the image below.

 ![](./images/access-plutono.png)